pabma/MuSe-FuTa/README.md

 To ensure a good experience, there are a few things you need to have in mind (and in your computer):

 - **Operating System**: This software was developed in Ubuntu 24.04, and has not been tested in other OS.
-Installation is the only part which could be affected for other Liunx based OS, and I do not know yet if it will work in Windows.
+Installation is the only part which should be affected for other Liunx based OS, and I do not know yet if it will work at all in Windows (although it should in a Linux emulator).

-- **Memory**: This software is computer heavy!
-At least 16GB of RAM should be needed for a smooth run.
+- **Memory**: This software packs some heavy gear!
+At least 16GB of RAM should be needed for a smoother run.

 - **GPU**: Some parts of the sofware allow for GPU acceleration to run faster, so it could be a good idea to have a good GPU.
 It is not a dead deal if you do not have one, though.